 The closest relatives of bears are the canines of the family Canidae.
 Although some mammals, like the red panda and raccoons, are commonly called ‘bears’ in some languages, they actually belong to the superfamily Musteloidea.

-No species is found in the wild in Australia and Antarctica.
-A subspecies of the brown bear, the Atlas bear, was found in North Africa, but it went extinct around the 1870s.
+Bears are found throughout most of the Northern Hemisphere, with the highest concentration in Asia, North America, and Europe.
+A subspecies of the brown bear, the Atlas bear, was found in North Africa, but it became extinct around the 1870s.

 Depending on the species, bears occupy a wide range of habitats, including tropical rainforests, coniferous forests, grasslands, prairies, steppes, alpine slopes, and, in the case of the polar bear, Arctic sea ice.